- What is the difference between the two Advanced Practical Skills paper options?

 Please find the A Level Chemistry Data Booklet here.

 To align with changes to global chemical labelling regulations1, we are updating the hazard codes which appear in the confidential instructions of Cambridge science practical exams.
-These changes will take effect from 2016.
+These changes have been in effect since 2016.

 These changes will not affect candidates as hazard codes do not appear on question papers, nor are candidates expected to recall such information in their answers.